 Ralph Heintzman was the founder of the Citizen Centred Service Network in 1997, while Vice Principal of the Canadian Centre for Management Development.
 When he moved to the Treasury Board Secretariat in 1998, he created the Public Sector Service Delivery Council, which he co-chaired until 2002.
 It was his vision and commitment that helped the Council to grow as an important new platform for joint inter-governmental research, learning and collaborative action to improve service to Canadians.
 He was also one of the chief architects behind the design, funding and creation, of the Institute for Citizen Centred Service.
 It seems therefore, most appropriate that ICCS name its annual Leadership Award in honour of the person who provided the leadership to bring ICCS to life.

 The ICCS mission and mandate statement includes the following objective:

 To measure and monitor the progress of the public sector in improving citizen satisfaction with public-sector service delivery, and develop the means to recognize excellence in citizen-centred service.

 The Heintzman Leadership Award is presented annually by the Institute for Citizen-Centred Service (ICCS) to an individual that has demonstrated outstanding leadership within the Canadian public sector in promoting citizen-centred service.
 In particular, recipients of the Award have demonstrated superior and sustained leadership that has resulted in transformational change to the quality of public sector service delivery both within their own jurisdiction, and across jurisdictional boundaries.

-The ICCS is proud to announce Bette-Jo Hughes as the 2017 Heintzman Leadership Award winner in recognition of her substantial contribution to the promotion of, and commitment to citizen-centred service delivery in Canada.
+The ICCS is proud to announce Sharon Squire as the 2018 Heintzman Leadership Award winner in recognition of her substantial contribution to the promotion of, and commitment to citizen-centred service delivery in Canada.